 Since decreasing the intake of meat in my diet, these snacks are a great alternative for the days I’m in need of some protein and another positive point is, if you are on a calorie based diet these Yushoi snacks won’t be taking much from your calorie goal.

 Yushoi’s are available in four pack formats; 21g single serve, 6 x 21g multi-packs, 63g sharing packs and 105g sharing bags.
 I love the idea of the smaller packs as I can pop them into my lunch bag, and the larger packs for those family gatherings.
 If there’s one thing I could change about the packaging, I would suggest resealable packets.
 I’m currently using a peg to keep the opened big packs closed so they don’t get stale, other than that I’m happy with everything else.

 Where can you find them?

+I have left links (couldn’t find the coconut and chilli flavour online) which will direct you straight to the flavours you like.
 You can find Yushoi from Tesco, Sainsbury’s, Coop, Whole Foods Market, and Selfridges.
 You can also find Yushio online with Ocado and Amazon.
 How fabulous is that?
 No excuse not to try out these healthy snacks, you will find them somewhere.

-My family and me decided to get adventurous and try these snacks out with some dips; sour cream & chive, hot salsa, and guacamole.
+My family and I decided to get adventurous and try these snacks out with some dips; sour cream & chive, hot salsa, and guacamole.
 (Have you read how to make homemade guacamole?)
 They tasted AMAZING!
 Now I’ve found a fantastic healthy party snack too.